nirajvnec/testLTC/README.md

 Upon reviewing the log file, it appears that the build is failing due to an aborted pipeline.
 The key line in the logs states: "Aborted by s110195 (of Tailor, Ashok K)."

-This issue seems to have been occurring for quite some time.
+This issue seems to have been occurring for quite some time and is causing us to manually merge the code, which is not a good practice to follow.
 Could you please investigate and resolve this issue?

 Thank you.

+Best regards,
+[Your Name]